 Learn about our key funding goals.

-On April 26, 2013, The College at Brockport and the Brockport Foundation committed to a comprehensive campaign to raise $25 million — a significant challenge that will forever raise the bar on philanthropy and student success at Brockport.
-With more than $16.5 million already contributed in leadership gifts, we look forward to taking this campaign out to all of our alumni, sharing the inspirational stories of Brockport, reconnecting with old friends and making new ones as we invite them to invest in the future of The College at Brockport.
+In 2010, The College at Brockport and the Brockport Foundation committed to a comprehensive campaign to raise $25 million – a significant challenge that will forever raise the bar on philanthropy and student success at Brockport.
+Through the generosity of our alumni, emeriti, faculty, staff, and friends, the Campaign has already raised more than $18 million toward its four core priorities.